Curriculum

 Box contains: Hello World

 Explanation: The Box class is a generic container for different types of objects.
-By specifying the type parameter <T>, it can safely hold any type, ensuring type safety and reducing the need for casts.
+By specifying the type parameter <T>, It can safely hold any type, ensuring type safety and reducing the need for casts.

 Example 2: Display Array Elements